Specialisms

 Publications

-- BHPR regional conference Leeds June 29.
-Work Rehabilitation in Inflammatory Arthritis: A Pilot Randomised Controlled Trial (2016).
+2016 – BHPR regional conference Leeds June 29.
+Work Rehabilitation in Inflammatory Arthritis: A Pilot Randomised Controlled Trial.
+Invited speaker.

-- Health & Well Being conference, Birmingham, March 3 & 4.
-The Development & Evaluation of a Work Retention programme for Employed People with Inflammatory (2015).
+2015 – Health & Well Being conference, Birmingham, March 3 & 4.
+The Development & Evaluation of a Work Retention programme for Employed People with Inflammatory.
+Invited speaker.

-- Health and Wellbeing Conference, Birmingham.
-Evaluating the effectiveness of vocational rehabilitation provided by the NHS in assisting those with inflammatory arthritis to stay in work (2013).
+2013 – Health and Wellbeing Conference, Birmingham.
+Evaluating the effectiveness of vocational rehabilitation provided by the NHS in assisting those with inflammatory arthritis to stay in work.
+Invited speaker.

-- The College of Occupational Therapists Annual Conference, Glasgow.
-WORK-IA: developing a trial of work rehabilitation in inflammatory arthritis (IA)(2013).
+2013 – The College of Occupational Therapists Annual Conference, Glasgow.
+WORK-IA: developing a trial of work rehabilitation in inflammatory arthritis (IA).
+Invited speaker.

-- Vocational Rehabilitation Association Conference, Manchester.
-Development of a vocational rehabilitation training programme for Allied Health Professionals (AHPs)(2013).
+2013 – Vocational Rehabilitation Association Conference, Manchester.
+Development of a vocational rehabilitation training programme for Allied Health Professionals (AHPs).
+Invited speaker.

-- British Health Professionals in Rheumatology (BHPR) Conference, Liverpool.
-Work Rehabilitation in Work-related Neck and Upper Limb Disorders (WRULDs)(2008).
+2008 – British Health Professionals in Rheumatology (BHPR) Conference, Liverpool.
+Work Rehabilitation in Work-related Neck and Upper Limb Disorders (WRULDs).
+Invited speaker.

-- The Royal College of Occupational Therapists Annual Conference, Glasgow.
-Development of a vocational training programme for occupational therapists (2013).
+2013 – The College of Occupational Therapists Annual Conference, Glasgow.
+Development of a vocational training programme for occupational therapists.

-- Contributing author: The Royal College of Occupational Therapists Annual Conference, Glasgow.
-Low secure patient’s motivations to attend occupational groups (2013).
+2013 – Contributing author: The College of Occupational Therapists Annual Conference, Glasgow.
+Low secure patient’s motivations to attend occupational groups.

-- The European League against Rheumatism (Eular) Conference, London.
-Modifying the work environment survey – Rheumatic conditions for use in the UK (2013).
+2011 – The European League against Rheumatism (Eular) Conference, London.
+Modifying the work environment survey – Rheumatic conditions for use in the UK.